xpqz/dyalog-docs/windows-installation-and-configuration-guide/docs/configuring-the-ide/print-configuration.md

 |Prefix other objects with|DoSepOther|Specifies whether or not text is printed before other objects.
 These include locked functions, external functions, `⎕NA` functions, derived functions and namespaces.|
 |Prefix other objects with|SepOtherText|The text to be printed before other objects.
 This can include its name.|

-The specification for headers and footers may include a mixture of your own text, and keywords which are enclosed in braces, e.g. {objname}.
+The specification for headers and footers may include a mixture of your own text, and keywords which are enclosed in braces, for example, {objname}.
 Keywords act like variables and are replaced at print time by corresponding values.

 Any of the following fields may be included in headers, footers and separators.